Containment is not an exact science!

 Futile game

-When you find a contrast between the sexes, you post it on social media and win dozens of new friends and thousands of likes.
+Every time you find a gender conflict, you post it on social media and win dozens of new friends and thousands of likes.

 The good thing about this new hobby is that anyone can practice it.